Nikki Blakk: Metal Zone

 At KSJO, Nikki started a metal program originally called Hardcore Hell, later rebranded Midnight Metal 12 am – 1 am airing Wednesday through Friday nights.
 After coming to The Bone, Nikki was a natural to take over the Metal Zone from Billy Steel when he left the station in summer of 2006.
 The program aired from 10 pm-1 am Friday nights and featured extreme music with special emphasis on local artists.
-The Metal Zone was canceled after Nikki's resignation in 2015.
+The Metal Zone was canceled after Blakk's resignation in 2015.
 Live 365, an internet radio company rebranded the 24-hour heavy metal channel "Nikki Blakk's Metal Zone" programmed and hosted by Nikki Blakk, which ended when the company went out of business in December 2015.
+The Metal Zone was resurrected after Blakk's return in 2022, Saturday Nights from 11pm-midnight.
+The Metal Zone was shelved again when Blakk was laid off by Cumulus in December 2025.